TypeSwift/TypeSwift/README.md

 A node package that incorporates [ts-morph](https://github.com/dsherret/ts-morph) to fulfill the following purpose:

 1. Uses [ts-morph](https://github.com/dsherret/ts-morph) to extract variables, functions, data structures and types from your code
-2. Maps these each type to a Swift equivalent for easy calling
+2. Maps each TS type to a Swift equivalent for compatible calling
-3. Generates a Swift data structure that allows you to interface with the typesafe code in Swift
+3. Generates a Swift data structure for easy interfacing
+4. Stores the compiled JavScript calling method for evaluation in a WebKit object

+Identifier extraction techniques are detailed [here](https://github.com/TypeSwift/TypeSwift/wiki/Extraction-Techniques#extracting-variables).

 ### WKExtensions